nishkalavallabhi/TMLS2021-Tutorial/README.md

 This is the Github repository for the TMLS 2021 workshop session **" How to do NLP When You Don’t Have a Labeled Dataset?"**

+A version of this tutorial appeared earlier this year at ODSC-APAC 2021.

 An overview on this topic can be found in the [ODSC blog, from August 2021](https://odsc.com/nlp-without-a-readymade-dataset/).

 **Abstract:**